deartc/DanceMusic/README.md

 Group 3: Optimizing a Database

 I included the following third feature:   Design a NONCLUSTERED INDEX with ONE KEY COLUMN that improves the performance of one of the above queries.
-It is listed under indexed. lines 105 and 106.
+It is listed under indexed lines on 105 and 106.